Dan Jovevski, Blaize Pengilly

 Dan Jovevski 23:32

 Thanks for tuning in to the Money Bites podcast.
-If you've enjoyed the show, please do us a big favor by liking, subscribing and reviewing us on your streaming service.
+If you've enjoyed the show, please do us a big favour by liking, subscribing and reviewing us on your streaming service.
 This helps other people find us too.

 Blaize Pengilly 23:42